appfog/afdocs/frameworks/_posts/1992-01-01-ruby-on-rails.markdown

 ### Supported Ruby Versions {#rubyversions}

-AppFog supports:
+For a list of runtimes that AppFog supports run:

-* Ruby 1.8.7-p302 or higher
+{: .prettyprint}
-* Ruby 1.9.2-p174 or higher
+    $ af runtimes

-Ruby 1.8.7 is the default.
+Ruby 1.8.7 is the default Ruby runtime.

-To use Ruby 1.9.2, add the `af  --runtime ruby19` option when you push your code:
+To use Ruby 1.9.2, for example, add the `af  --runtime ruby19` option when you push your code:

 {: .prettyprint}
     $ af push <appname> --runtime ruby19